Mixing Interior Design Styles with Modern Decor

 Modern Boho Living Rooms

 Whimsical colors and natural textures are key when designing a modern boho living room.
 To achieve this style, try adding bohemian elements to a mid-century living room set.
-Arrange orange, red and turquoise throw pillows on the sofa or add a green velvet bench to your entryway.
+Arrange orange, red and turquoise throw pillows on the sofa or add a velvet bench to your entryway.
 To protect hardwood floors, consider including a colorful pink or yellow rug with a thick pile or unique pattern.

 Unique and natural elements can help coordinate an eclectic look, too.
 Use a textured beige pouf and woven baskets to fill in floor space and add light wood figurines to your tabletops, shelves and mantles.
 Colorful tie-dye tapestries and houseplants such as cacti and succulents further enhance the free-spirited vibe of the room.

 Breezy coastal decor used with a simple modern setup is a refreshing take on this classic decor style.
 Evoke the look and feel of surf and sand by pairing ocean blue pillows with a cream couch or beige sofa.
 Keep things light and airy with white rugs and choose wicker end tables to enhance the seaside vibe of the space.